ADVERTISEMENT

 Zaldy Co keen to testify on Marcos impeachment complaint, says Defensor

-"Zaldy Co is willing to testify on our behalf doon sa graft and corruption issue at sa lahat na nalalaman niyang bigayan ng pera, maging yung pagkaayos ng budget in the unprogrammed allocation," said former partylist lawmaker Michael Defensor, one of the complainants of the third impeachment complaint against Marcos.
+"Zaldy Co is willing to testify on our behalf doon sa graft and corruption issue at sa lahat na nalalaman niyang bigayan ng pera, maging yung pagkaayos ng budget in the unprogrammed allocation," said former partylist lawmaker Michael Defensor, one of the complainants in the third impeachment complaint against Marcos.

-"Noong malaman ni Zaldy Co na mag-file kami ng impeachment complaint at lalo't malaman niya na binlock, he is willing to testify to enhance the impeachment complaint we have filed.
+"Noong malaman ni Zaldy Co na mag-file kami ng impeachment complaint at lalo't malaman niya na binlock, he is willing to testify to enhance the impeachment complaint we had filed.
 Ang sabi niya noon nga sa Senate, ay gusto na niya sa Blue Ribbon Committee.
 Hindi siya pinayagan.
 Inaasahan niya, inaasahan namin na dito sa impeachment complaint ay papayagan siya mag-testify," Defensor added in a news conference.

 When asked for details of his communication with Co, Defensor said he would divulge these at a later time.

-On Thursday, Defensor and several former government officials attempted to file an impeachment complaint against Marcos before the House of Representatives, but it was not received by the Office of the Secretary General because its head, Cheloy Garafil was abroad to receive an award.
+On Thursday, Defensor and several former government officials attempted to file an impeachment complaint against Marcos before the House of Representatives, but it was not received by the Office of the Secretary General because its head, Cheloy Garafil, was abroad to receive an award.

 The group said it is seriously considering filing a complaint against Garafil and her office for refusing to receive the complaint.

-"Nagkakaisa kami, and this is a warning to the Office of the Secretary General, that we will file a case against the office," Defensor said.
+"This is a warning to the Office of the Secretary General, that we will file a case against the office," Defensor said.

 "We have already submitted a complaint in the constitutional sense.
 May constitutional violation si Secretary General Garafil.
 Whether we left a copy or not, we already tendered the submission of our complaint.
 Now the ball is in the hands of Garafil.
 And we will file charges against her," lawyer Manuelito Luna said in the same press conference.